comarev/comarev/.github/pull_request_template.md

 #### How to test it?

-- Help the reviewers test the functionality of your code.
+- Describe how can we test the new feature/fixed bug.